man at desk with a laptop and headset smiling

 Traditional Sales Execution

 The buyer journey for B2B Sales is complex.
-Gartner illustrates its complexity through its phases and steps.
-Arising from this journey, is a need to manage and track where buyers are in the journey - an inherently data-rich task.
+Gartner illustrates its complexity through distinct phases and steps.
+Arising from this journey is a need to manage and track where buyers are in the journey, an inherently data-rich task.

 Gartner B2B Buying Journey